japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

 Used when:

-* DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#handleTaskCompletion[handleTaskCompletion]
+* DAGScheduler is requested to scheduler:DAGScheduler.md#handleTaskCompletion[handleTaskCompletion]

-* `TaskSchedulerImpl` is requested to xref:scheduler:TaskSchedulerImpl.adoc#cancelTasks[cancel all the tasks of a stage]
+* `TaskSchedulerImpl` is requested to scheduler:TaskSchedulerImpl.md#cancelTasks[cancel all the tasks of a stage]

 | rootPool
 a| [[rootPool]]